ni/monodrive-documentation/docs/index.md

 # monoDrive Documentation

 Welcome to monoDrive's documentation.
+This home page contains an index with a brief description of the different sections in the documentation.

 <img class='sm_img' src="./imgs/NILogo.png"/>

 We are excited to announce that monoDrive is now NI, [see Press Release](https://www.ni.com/en-us/about-ni/newsroom/news-releases/ni-acquires-monodrive-to-accelerate-autonomous-vehicle-developme.html).

-This home page contains an index with a brief description of the different sections in the documentation.

-The documentation reflects the newest version of the monoDrive Simulation and Scenario Editor with Unreal Engine 4.25.4.
-We are excited to share our new features including a [Scenario Tool Widget](scenario_editor/scenarios.md) to easily load and save scenario files to run in Closed Loop mode, enhanced streaming, a new mode-Closed Loop Fixed Time Step, and new/updated sensors- a [waypoint sensor](monoDrive_home/Waypoint-Sensor.md) and [fisheye & wide angle lens camera models](monoDrive_home/Camera.md).

-monoDrive's Platform is available now: [Download monoDrive](https://www.monodrive.io/register)

 <div class="img_container">
     <img class='md_img' src="./imgs/monodrive_simulator.png"/>